Food safety

 It is important to note that the maximum cold-holding temperatures may vary depending on the nature and composition of food items.
 Food service establishments must adhere to strict food safety regulations to prevent the spread of foodborne illness.
 Constant and regular monitoring is required to ensure food safety.

-Importance of the cold-holding temperature in handling food
+Why is the cold-holding temperature important in food handling?

 Cold-holding perishable food is a must for food businesses.
 Restaurants and other food establishments from the food industry handling high-risk foods identify cold holding as one of their critical control points.